Technology Description

 The specific definition of AI can vary, but the Merriam-Webster dictionary defines “artificial intelligence” as “a branch of computer science dealing with the simulation of intelligent behavior in computers” and “the capability of a machine to imitate intelligent human behavior.”[1]

-The distinction must also be made between other technologies commonly used interchangeably with AI such as machine learning and deep learning.
+The distinction must also be made between other technologies commonly used interchangeably with AI such as machine learning, deep learning, and computer vision.
 Machine learning is a subset of AI, and it consists of the techniques that enable computers to identify trends and begin to develop an understanding of certain topics.
 Deep learning is a subset of machine learning that enables computers to solve more complex problems.
+Computer vision is another subset of AI in which AI programs view, understand, and analyze images or video feeds; this will likely impact airport security operations and other applications.
 Simply put, each of these are aspects of AI, the main difference being in the level of complexity, with deep learning being the most sophisticated.[2]

 AI can be further defined by the study of “intelligent agents,” which are any device that perceives its environment and takes actions that maximize its chance of successfully achieving its goals.
 This is why the term “artificial intelligence” is often used to describe machines (or computers) that mimic “cognitive” functions that humans associate with the human mind, such as “learning” and “problem-solving.”
 However, one of the benefits of AI is its capacity for seeing what is happening in ways that humans simply cannot.